Dr. Harald Weber

 67663 Kaiserslautern, Germany

-Harald Weber holds a degree in computer science and a doctorate in the field of "occupational science / ergonomics" (Dr. rer.-pol.).
-He was a visiting scientist at the Institute of Computer Science, Foundation for Research and Technology - Hellas, Greece (1999 - 2001) and a long-term project manager at the European Agency for Special Needs and Inclusive Education, Odense, Denmark (2001 - 2017).
-His research focuses on the topics of inclusion; inclusive design / design for all; usability, accessibility & user-centred design of ICT, especially in the application areas of education and work; learning support systems; design of real work for people with disabilities.
+Harald Weber has been a researcher since 1992, first at the University of Kaiserslautern and later at the Institute for Technology and Work (ITA), which was founded in 1995.
+He was a visiting scientist at the Institute of Computer Science, Foundation for Research and Technology - Hellas (FORTH), Heraklion, Greece (1999 - 2001) and a long-term project manager at the European Agency for Special Needs and Inclusive Education (EASNIE), Odense, Denmark (2001 - 2017).
+He holds a degree in Computer Science and a PhD in Ergonomics / Human Factors (Dr. rer.-pol.).
+His research focuses on occupational inclusion; inclusive design / design for all; usability, accessibility & user-centred design of new technologies; organisational resilience; evaluation of prevention and participation programmes and initiatives.
+He has been a member of the honorary board of ITA since 2002, and its chairman since 2018.

 Blaudszun-Lahm, A.; Weber, H.; Eierdanz, F. (2021): ELQue – Ein neues Instrument zur Erhebung der Lebensqualität bei Menschen mit komplexer Behinderung in Wohneinrichtungen: In: Teilhabe 60 (4), S. 166-172.